SAP/fosstars-rating-core/README.md

 If you think you found a security issue, please follow [this guideline](SECURITY.md).

 We currently don't have a support channel.
-If you have a question, please also ask it via GitHub issues.
+If you have a question, please [open a discussion](https://github.com/SAP/fosstars-rating-core/discussions).

 # Contributing